Last modified June 26, 2026

 Introduction to Cluster API

-The Cluster API project is a Kubernetes sub-project that presents an innovative approach to provisioning, configuring, and managing clusters.
-It employs a declarative model, which means that users can define the desired state of their clusters, and the system will automatically work to achieve that state.
-This powerful tool offers a standard mechanism to handle Kubernetes clusters, simplifying operations and increasing efficiency.
+The Cluster API project is a Kubernetes sub-project that takes an innovative approach to provisioning, configuring, and managing clusters.
+It uses a declarative model: you define the desired state of your clusters, and the system automatically works to reach that state.
+This gives you a standard mechanism to handle Kubernetes clusters, which simplifies operations and increases efficiency.

-Cluster API leverages the concept of operators and custom resource definitions to manage Kubernetes clusters.
-An operator is essentially a controller that responds to cluster lifecycle events, allowing for automated creation, configuration, and management of clusters.
+Cluster API uses operators and custom resource definitions to manage Kubernetes clusters.
+An operator is essentially a controller that responds to cluster lifecycle events.
+It automates the creation, configuration, and management of clusters.

-Custom resource definitions are extensions of the Kubernetes API that allow the creation of new resources—in this case, the cluster resources.
-When a user defines such cluster resources, the Cluster API operator reacts to this declarative statement and works to achieve the desired state of the cluster.
+Custom resource definitions extend the Kubernetes API so you can create new resources—in this case, the cluster resources.
+When you define such cluster resources, the Cluster API operator reacts to this declarative statement and works to reach the desired state of the cluster.
 This includes tasks such as provisioning infrastructure, bootstrapping nodes, and applying configuration.

 Giant Swarm flavor

-The Giant Swarm platform offers additional capabilities on top of Cluster API that we consider as must-have for a complete production system, but aren’t part of the upstream project, yet.
+The Giant Swarm platform adds capabilities on top of Cluster API that we consider must-haves for a complete production system.
+These aren’t part of the upstream project yet.

 - Certificate management: Cluster API manages important certificates in a Kubernetes cluster, like for kubelet or Etcd.